Soldiers are murderers: Origin

 Journalist, writer, and satirist Kurt Tucholsky was conscripted as a soldier in World War I, and in 1919 co-founded the Friedensbund der Kriegsteilnehmer, a pacifist and anti-militarist organization of war veterans.
 The 4 August 1931 issue of Die Weltbühne had pacifism as its main subject matter, containing a translation of Pope Benedict XV's anti-war Apostolic exhortation Allorché fummo chiamati of 1915.
 In this context, Tucholsky published his short piece "Der bewachte Kriegsschauplatz" ("The guarded theatre of war").
 It is mainly criticizing the Feldgendarmerie military police for, according to Tucholsky, having taken care of "correct dying" at the front ("daß vorn richtig gestorben wurde") whilst shooting deserters: "So they murdered because one refused to continue murdering".
 The controversial quote appears in this paragraph:

 Tucholsky had put forward his opinion that soldiers are murderers publicly before 1931, speaking of "professional murderers" and "murdered murderers", however without a strong public reaction.
 After publication of the Weltbühne issue, defence minister Wilhelm Groener filed a suit against editor Carl von Ossietzky who was at that time already in prison due to his conviction in the Weltbühne-Prozess.
 No charges were brought against Tucholsky because he had moved to Sweden in 1929 and was therefore out of reach for German courts.
 Tucholsky considered attending the trial in Germany to back his friend Ossietzky, but decided against it for fear of being attacked by Nazis.
 Even years later, shortly before his death, Tucholsky expressed pangs of conscience about this decision.
 Tucholsky provided Ossietzky's counsels for defence with quotes by famous personalities who had called soldiers murderers before.
-In his closing words, the defendant Ossietzky expressed the view that the article wasn't a "defamation of a profession", but "defamation of war".
+In his closing words, the defendant Ossietzky expressed the view that the article was not a "defamation of a profession", but "defamation of war".

-The jury of the Berlin Schöffengericht acquitted Ossietzky on 1 July 1932 with the reasoning that the general expression "soldiers are murderers" isn't directed against specific persons and therefore can't be a defamation.
-A notice of appeal of the prosecution wasn't admitted by the Kammergericht.
+The jury of the Berlin Schöffengericht acquitted Ossietzky on 1 July 1932 with the reasoning that the general expression "soldiers are murderers" is not directed against specific persons and therefore can not be a defamation.
+A notice of appeal of the prosecution was not admitted by the Kammergericht.
 Also in reaction to the acquittal, Reichspräsident Paul von Hindenburg subsequently created a new law article per emergency decree, adding a special "protection of soldiers' honour" to the criminal code (§ 134a StGB).
 The protection was specific to the Reichswehr and did not extend to soldiers in general, however. § 134a StGB was repealed together with § 134b StGB (a special protection of the Nazi Party's honour) in 1946 by the Allied Control Council.